Published September 9, 2022

 This chart was generated with Talkwalker’s Quick Search, designed to show the top trending topics for any given category, country or language, right as they happen.

-What customer experience do brands have to offer in the metaverse?
+How can brands reinvent customer experience in the metaverse?

 What’s becoming clear is that the metaverse is a great place to spend free time, and naturally, marketers will want their brand to have a presence in these spaces.

-Let’s explore different campaigns and compare tactics used by Chipotle, Hyundai, and Atari to build a new customer experience in the metaverse.
+Let’s explore different campaigns and compare tactics used by brands to build a new customer experience in the metaverse.